Statistical inference on representational geometries: Results

 To test whether our inference methods correctly generalize to new subjects and conditions, we performed a simulation that includes random sampling of both subjects and conditions (Fig \ref{fig:dnn}).
 We used the internal representations of the deep convolutional neural network model AlexNet \citep{krizhevsky2012} to generate fMRI-like simulated data.
 In each simulated scenario, one of the layers of AlexNet served as the true (data-generating) model, while all layers were considered as candidate models in the inferential model comparisons.
 We simulated true voxel responses as local averages of the activities of close-by units in the feature maps of layers of the model.
 The response of each simulated voxel was a local average of unit responses, weighted according to a 2D Gaussian kernel over the locations of the feature map multiplied by a vector of nonnegative random weights (drawn uniformly from the unit interval) across the features.
 We then simulated hemodynamic-response time courses and added measurement noise.
 The covariance structure of the noise was determined by the overlap of the simulated voxels' averaging regions over space and a first-order auto-regressive model over time.
 The simulated data were subjected to a standard general linear model (GLM) analysis to estimate the condition-response matrix.
 Variation over conditions was generated by using randomly sampled natural images from ecoset \citep{mehrer2017} as input to the AlexNet model.
 Variation over subjects was generated by randomly choosing a new location and a new vector of feature weights for each voxel of a new simulated subject.

 We simulated $N=100$ datasets for each parameter setting to estimate how variable the model-performance estimates truly are.
 In analysis, we must estimate our uncertainty about model performance from a single dataset.
 To estimate how accurate these estimates were, we compared the uncertainty estimates used by different inference procedures (including different bootstrap methods) to the true variability.
-This comparison is a better check that our inference is accurate than false-positive rates of the model comparison tests, because our simulations do not contain situations that correspond to the $H_0$ of two different models with equal performance.
-As expected, the false-positive rates for tests against the true model were very low (not shown) whenever the type of bootstrap matches the desired level of generalization because the true layer has a higher average performance than the other models.
-At the $5\%$ significance level, the proportion of cases where any other layer performed significantly better than the true (data-generating) layer was only $1.524 \%$ and tests against the best other layer (chosen based on all data) significantly favor this other layer in only $0.694 \%$ of cases.
-Multiple comparison correction would reduce these false-positive rates even further.
+This comparison is a enables us to validate our inference despite the fact that we cannot compute false-positive rates of the model comparison tests.
+Our neural-network-based simulations do not contain situations that correspond to the $H_0$ of two different models with equal performance, which would require that the data-generating neural network layer predict an RDM equally similar to those predicted by two other model layers.
+As expected, the rate of erroneously finding an alternative model outperforming the true data-generating model was very low (not shown) whenever the type of bootstrap matches the simulated level of generalization because the true layer has a higher average performance than the other models.
+At the $5\%$ uncorrected significance level, the proportion of cases where any other layer performed significantly better than the true (data-generating) layer was only $1.524 \%$.
+This rate reflects the differences between the layers of AlexNet, the simulated variability due to subject, stimulus, and voxel sampling, the simulated noise level, and the number of layers.
+Tests against the best other layer (chosen based on all data) significantly favor this other layer in only $0.694 \%$ of cases.
+Multiple comparison correction would reduce these model-selection error rates even further.